Phong-Kaster/Realtime-Messenger-Application/README.md

 ## [**Architecture**](#architecture)

 What type of architecture have I use ?
-I have written this application following **Model-View-Controller**
+I have written this application following **Model-View-Controller** architecture

 ## [**Installation**](#installation)
 In folder `public/bower_components` contain third-party libraries.They have the same feature like `node_modules` so that I do not want to commit them to Github.
 To address the problem , Bower was used to managing these libraries.Detail about [third party libraries](#third-party-libraries)